A program of Matter of Trust

 The Grass Really is GreenerThis Press entry was posted

-in Carbon and Our Soil, Eco-nomics, Education.
+in Eco-nomics, Education.
 Bookmark the permalink.

 On a windswept ranch above the tiny West Marin town of Nicasio, a man in a worn Carhartt jacket holds up a blade of grass with a triumphant smile.
 This is rancher and philanthropist John Wick, and he’s explaining how he hopes to help save the world using an unexpected tool: dirt.